Knowledge is Not Enough: Injecting RL Skills for Continual Adaptation: Related Work

 \subsection{Task Vectors}

 Recent studies on task arithmetic view fine-tuning updates as vectors in weight space that can be composed to transfer capabilities.
 Concretely, a task vector is the parameter delta between a fine-tuned model and its base model, and can be added or subtracted to steer model behavior \cite{ilharco2022editing}.
-Building on this idea, some works \cite{du2025knowledge,caoparam} treat such deltas as modular ``patches'' to transplant instruction-following or other reusable skills across compatible checkpoints without full fine-tuning. \citet{zbeeb2025reasoning} propose \emph{Reasoning Vectors}, extracted as the residual between \textbf{parallel} SFT and RL branches, and show that injecting this residual improves chain-of-thought capabilities.
-However, while their parallel extraction focuses on enhancing static base models, we address the specific challenge in \emph{knowledge adaptation}.
+Building on this idea, some works \cite{du2025knowledge,cao2025param} treat such deltas as modular ``patches'' to transplant instruction-following or other reusable skills across compatible checkpoints without full fine-tuning.
+The closest prior work is \emph{Reasoning Vectors}~\citep{zbeeb2025reasoning}, which also extracts a residual between SFT and RL checkpoints to transfer reasoning.
+PaST differs from it in two essential aspects. \textbf{(1) Theoretical assumption.} \citet{zbeeb2025reasoning} assume that reasoning capability is captured by the parameter difference between \emph{parallel} RL and SFT branches trained on the same data, but provide no formal grounding that the extracted vector is transferable or linearly composable with other parameter updates.
+PaST, in contrast, defines the reasoning skill as the RL-induced parameter increment on top of a knowledge-adapted SFT model, and we provide direct empirical evidence that $\Delta W_{\text{SFT}}$ and $\Delta W_{\text{RL}}$ are nearly orthogonal (Sec.~\ref{subsec:orthogonality}). \textbf{(2) Methodology.} The above assumption leads to two concrete methodological differences. (i) \emph{Parallel vs.\ sequential extraction}: \citet{zbeeb2025reasoning} train SFT and RL independently from the same base $\theta_{\text{base}}$ and take $v = \theta_{\text{RL}} - \theta_{\text{SFT}}$, while we train sequentially within a source domain. (ii) \emph{Iterative refinement}: we further apply a multi-round refinement strategy (Sec.~\ref{subsec:iterative}) that accumulates RL-induced residuals across shifting source contexts, driving $v_{\text{skill}}$ toward content-invariant procedural logic rather than data-specific artifacts.
 As \citet{cheng2023adapting} observe, training directly on raw domain corpora effectively injects factual knowledge but often impairs the model's prompting ability for question answering.
 Our work shows that composing RL-derived skill vectors with test-time SFT updates strengthens the model's ability to use newly incorporated knowledge for question answering.